 Advantage #2 — It can improve employee morale.

 A stacked ranking system is built on the idea of recognizing and celebrating employees who work hard and produce great results.
 Several studies have found that the more consistently a leader recognizes employees’ good work, the more engaged and satisfied they will be.
-Stacked ranking allows HR leaders to celebrate the wins of their top performers while also encouraging their underperformers to improve their workplace performance.
+Stack ranking allows HR leaders to celebrate the wins of their top performers while also encouraging their underperformers to improve their workplace performance.

 Disadvantage #2 — The process can trigger feelings of fear and shame.